-A Ratio Study has not been submitted this year due to the fact that there were only seven sales in the last three years which is deemed to be statistically insufficient.
+A Ratio Study has not been submitted this year due to the fact that there were only eight sales in the last three years, one of which would not be included in a ratio study because its characteristics changed since it was purchased.
+This amount of sales is deemed to be statistically insufficient.